Ask Question

 Return to top

-13) DIARRHEA
+13) Diarrhea

 Uncontrolled diarrhea can lead to fluid depletion, electrolyte imbalance, skin damage, and even death if it persists too long.